tatianegercina/FinTech/01-Lesson-Plans/07-SQL/3/LessonPlan.md

 * [query.sql](Activities/01-Ins_Data_Normalization/Solved/query.sql)

-Review the slides on data normalization, explaining the following:
+Review the slides on data normalization, and explain the following:

 * Data normalization is the process of restructuring data to a set of defined "normal forms."